Arthur Champernowne: Family

-In 1554 he exchanged with Thomas Aylworth, Lord of Dartington, the mansion house at Polsoe, Exeter for the Dartington estate, which contained the medieval Dartington Hall.
+In 1554 he exchanged with Thomas Aylworth, Lord of Dartington, the mansion house at Polsloe, Exeter for the Dartington estate, which contained the medieval Dartington Hall.
 By 1560 the construction of a new Elizabethan front on the foundation of the older buildings was underway and this continued for several years.
 His descendants continued to live in Dartington Hall until it became partly derelict and was sold in 1925.